 Unlike other state variables, the generic constituent uses an Arhennius temperature rate multiplier (or Q10) formulation to modify the generic constituent decay rate (for both zero order and first order rates) as a function of temperature: kT=k20θT-20, where =CGQ10 and k20 is the decay rate (either CG0DK or CG1DK) at 20oC.

-This decay as a function of temperature is what is most likely to be encountered in the literature, particularly for coliform bacteria.
+This decay as a function of temperature is likely what we encounter in the literature, particularly for coliform bacteria.
 Care must be taken when using this formulation at low (< 6C) temperatures.
 For coliform bacteria, the Q10 coefficient (CGQ10) is usually 1.04.
 A range of values for coliform can be found in Zison et al. (1978).

 Coliform decay rate is a function of sedimentation, solar radiation, nutrient availability, predation, algae, bacterial toxins, and physicochemical factors.
 For studies in which bacterial contamination is of important concern, efforts should be made to obtain in situ decay rate measurements.
 Methods for obtaining decay rates can be found in Frost and Streeter (1924), Marais (1974), and Zison et al. (1978).
 Table 13 gives reported literature values for coliform decay rates.